alexanderluna/alexanderluna.github.io/_posts/books/2020-06-20-data-structure-algorithm.md

 it $$\Theta(K)$$ where K is the number of characters.
 For insertion we do also 6 steps where 1-3 are the same as for search.

+1. Begin with a current node
+2. Iterate each character of our string
+3. For each character we see if a child with that character exists
 4. If it has a child update the current node and repeat step 2
 5. Else create a child note and update the current node
 6. At the final character we add "*"